spittis/extra-credit3/README.md

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

 ## Research
 This poster required some research into the plot of each video.
+Below are some of the websites I used:

 * https://en.wikipedia.org/wiki/Main_Page
 * https://www.imdb.com/